Connect With Us

 Making an Informed Decision

-Your decision should align with your family's unique situation.
+Your decision ought to align with your family’s unique situation.
 Consider your current debts, income, and long-term financial plans.
-Consider who depends on your income and what expenses they would incur without you.
+Think about who depends on your income and what expenses they would face if you weren’t there.

-Remember that FHA mortgage insurance will not help your family if you die.
-You need separate coverage to protect them from losing the house.
+Remember: FHA mortgage insurance does not cover death.
+You need separate coverage to protect your family from losing the house.
 Whether you choose mortgage protection insurance, term life insurance, or another option, having some coverage beats having none.

 Talk to a licensed insurance agent who can explain all your options.
 They can help you understand the differences between products and find coverage that fits your budget.
 Taking time to get this right now can save your family from financial hardship later.